-Amnesty Law (125.07(5)(a)
+"Amnesty Law" Requests for Emergency Assistance (125.07(5)(a)

-(a) In this subsection:

-1. "Bystander" means a person who is present with a crime victim at the time of or immediately following the alleged crime.

-2. "Crime victim" means a person who claims to have been the victim of a crime constituting a violation under s.
-940.22 (2), 940.225, 940.302, 948.02 (1) or (2), 948.025, or 948.05 to 948.095.

-(b) Subject to par. (c), an underage person may not be issued a citation for, or convicted of, a violation of sub.
-(4) (a) or (b) if all of the following apply:

-1. The underage person is a crime victim or bystander and either the crime victim or the bystander requested emergency assistance, by dialing the telephone number "911" or by other means, in connection with the alleged crime or the underage person encountered a law enforcement officer at a medical facility at which the crime victim received treatment in connection with the alleged crime.

-2. The underage person remains at the scene until emergency assistance arrives and thereafter cooperates with providers of emergency assistance, including furnishing any requested information, unless the underage person lacks capacity to cooperate when emergency medical assistance arrives.
-If the underage person encounters a law enforcement officer at a medical facility, the underage person cooperates with the officer and furnishes any requested information, unless the underage person lacks capacity to cooperate when emergency medical facility, the underage person cooperates with the officer and furnishes any requested information, unless the underage person lacks capacity to cooperate with the officer.

-(b) Paragraph (b) does not apply to an underage person who requests emergency assistance, by dialing the telephone number "911" or by other means, with an intention to claim the protections under par. (b) and knowing that the fact situation that he or she reports does not exist.
+- (a) In this subsection: - 1.
+"Bystander" means a person who is present with a crime victim at the time of or immediately following the alleged crime. - 2.
+"Crime victim" means a person who claims to have been the victim of a crime constituting a violation under s.
+940.22 (2), 940.225, 940.302, 948.02 (1) or (2), 948.025, or 948.05 to 948.095. - (b) Subject to par. (c), an underage person may not be issued a citation for, or convicted of, a violation of sub.
+(4) (a) or (b) if all of the following apply: - 1.
+The underage person is a crime victim or bystander and either the crime victim or the bystander requested emergency assistance, by dialing the telephone number "911" or by other means, in connection with the alleged crime or the underage person encountered a law enforcement officer at a medical facility at which the crime victim received treatment in connection with the alleged crime. - 2.
+The underage person remains at the scene until emergency assistance arrives and thereafter cooperates with providers of emergency assistance, including furnishing any requested information, unless the underage person lacks capacity to cooperate when emergency medical assistance arrives.
+If the underage person encounters a law enforcement officer at a medical facility, the underage person cooperates with the officer and furnishes any requested information, unless the underage person lacks capacity to cooperate with the officer. - (c) Paragraph (b) does not apply to an underage person who requests emergency assistance, by dialing the telephone number "911" or by other means, with an intention to claim the protections under par. (b) and knowing that the fact situation that he or she reports does not exist.